AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

-### Experiment operation
+### Experiment Operation
-Two-stage coagulant addition experiment was based on the data generated in one stage addition experiment, and the total coagulant dosage was the optimal amount found in one stage addition experiments.
+The two-stage coagulant addition experiment was heavily based on the data generated in one stage addition experiment.
+The total coagulant dosage used for two-stage coagulant addition was the optimal amount found in the one-stage addition experiments.
 Two additional dosages of coagulant were added for comparison by varying +/-0.5 mg/L of the optimal dosage based on the first-stage results.

 For one-stage addition experiments, the coagulant dosages usually ranged from 1.0 to 3.0 mg/L in every circulation of the increment function.
 The dosage was increased several times by increasing the coagulant pump speed under the control of ProCoDA.
-The target influent turbidity kept at 100 NTU by ProCoDA and the humic acid concentration was constant throughout each trial, it can be varied to study the impact of HA.
-It was found that the desirable effluent turbidity and floc blanket (Fig. 5) was usually generated around 1.5 mg/L of coagulant concentration.
-Besides, in the previous experiments, 0.5mg/L and 1mg/L coagulant were insufficient to reduce the turbidity of synthetic water efficiently.
-By applying different humic acid concentration between separate trials with same coagulant dosage, the effect of both humic acid on flocculation process was tested.
+The target influent turbidity was kept at 100 NTU by ProCoDA and the humic acid concentration was constant throughout each trial, it can be varied to study the impact of HA.
+It was found that the desirable effluent turbidity and floc blanket (Fig. 6) was usually generated around 1.5 mg/L of coagulant concentration.
+In the previous semester experiments, 0.5mg/L and 1mg/L coagulant were insufficient to reduce the turbidity of synthetic water efficiently.
+By applying different humic acid concentration between separate trials with same coagulant dosage, the effect of humic acid on flocculation process was tested.

-In the beginning, HA concentration of 0.8mg/L was used, but there was no floc blanket formations in a lot of trials.
+In the beginning of the semester, HA concentration of 0.8mg/L was used, but there was no floc blanket formation in a majority of trials.
 The humic acid concentration used in the experiment was then decreased to guarantee the formation of floc blanket in every trial.
-Synthetic water without humic acid was used in research to compare with HA and clay synthetic water, such that the effect of humic acid on the distance between clay particles could be studied.
-Series of experiments for two-stage addition was conducted to find the most effective ratio of coagulant allocation between the first and second stage.
+Clay synthetic water without humic acid was used in research to compare with HA and clay synthetic water, such that the effect of humic acid on the distance between clay particles could be studied.
+The decision to reduce the HA concentration was based on the interactions between clay and humic acid, which can be revisited in the literature review.
+A series of experiments for two-stage addition were conducted to find the most effective ratio of coagulant allocation between the first and second stage.
 In the future, after generating enough data, the overall particle removal efficiency of one-stage and two-stage addition would be compared.

 Furthermore, the coagulant pump in the system performed poorly when operating around its lower bound of speed.
 According to the past experiments, pump speed lower than 12 RPM was inadequate and should be avoided.
 The lowest pump speed can be set by adjusting the increment function, as the intercept of the function defined the lowest coagulant pump speed.
 Therefore, for later experiments, a higher intercept for the increment function was set so that the lowest pump speed was 20 RPM.